fprochazka/filip-prochazka.com/_posts/2021-11-08-database-branching-in-postgresql.md

 My local database of an app where I'm utilizing this technique has around 130GB, and it is not trivial to initialize it for reasons that are out-of-scope of this article.
 What are the alternatives?

-* regular filesystem copy&paste: 4-5min (and you also have to change app configuration and start a new database instance from the copied files)
+* regular filesystem copy&paste: 4-5min (if you want to switch the databases, you have to turn off the server and switch files, or start a new instance and reconfigure your app)
 * `CREATE DATABASE`: 5-6min
 * dump&restore: I'm not going to even try, but it's going to be at least 1 hour